-Children with special educational needs and disabilities will need support from different health services at different stages in their lives.
+Children with special educational needs and disabilities will need support from different health services at different stages of their lives.
 Descriptions of health professionals who may be involved in healthcare for children and young people with disabilities are shown below.

 Getting a diagnosis